toopster/toopster.github.io/_posts/2020-09-08-it_s_always_important_to_eyeball_your_data.markdown

 Then use the <code>.describe()</code> method to generate some basic stats and see the full scope of the numerical columns within the dataset.
 Taking this approach let's us quickly identify some outliers by comparing the maximum and minimum values with the mean and quartile values.
 </p>

 <p style="line-height: 150%;">I still can't quite get over how quick this is to perform in Pandas, it would've taken at least 10 to 15 minutes in Lotus 123.
-This ease and speed is great but the advantage of doing it "old school" is that you quickly gain some familiarity and feel for the underlying raw data as you're almost forced to scroll through and eyeball the records one-by-one.
-With this dataset, about the film industry, we already have a basic feel for the data based on our own experience of watching films, but imagine if this was something less accessible, the bundle specifications for different species of wood imported from China for example, we'd have to build up that understanding.</p>
+This ease and speed is great but the advantage of doing it "old school" is that you quickly gain some familiarity and feel for the underlying raw data as you're almost forced to scroll through and eyeball the records one-by-one.</p>

+<p style="line-height: 150%;">With this dataset, about the film industry, we already have a basic feel for the data based on our own experience of watching films, but imagine if this was something less accessible, the bundle specifications for different species of wood imported from China for example, we'd have to build up that understanding.</p>

 <p style="line-height: 150%;">I'll admit though, this approach may not be practically possible with the size of datasets Data Scientists are expected to interrogate today.
 Over the course of this project, however, I found myself repeatedly using the following code within my Jupyter notebook to make Pandas to nicely display all rows within the dataframe, just so that I could take a look at <em>all</em> the output and not just the first or last 5 rows.
 </p>